Yeah Buddy!

 Find that you’re kicking/kipping too much?

-Simply hold a dumbbell between your feet like this:
+Simply hold a dumbbell between your feet.

 DB Row

-Using your leg drive and low back to initiate a DB Row?
+Using leg drive and your low back to initiate a DB Row?

 Cable Row